 - In a lifeguard station, find a metal “car” that was supposed to save your life when you needed to get off a shipwreck.
 Why might you hesitate to use it in rough seas?
 Answer: It capsized.

 Since its debut in 2007, this hunt has been a hit with numerous corporate groups.
-A version for younger audiences, ages 7 and up, gets kids and adults to join forces to explore the seaport and is a great activity for school groups, camps, birthday parties, and family get-togethers.
+A Kids Edition, for ages 7 and up, gets kids and adults to join forces to explore the seaport.
+It’s a great activity for school field trips, summer camps, birthday parties, and family get-togethers.